A-1 Pest Control North Carolina

 • Vent covers that are made from plastic.

 Some of these entry points can be protected by doing routine inspections and sealing any holes, gaps, or cracks as they develop.
 Some can be protected by adding stronger building materials.
+So, when exploring how do mice get into your house, start by sealing their entry and exit points.

 Rodents are a serious health threat for a family and they are destructive guests when they get into a home.
 If you suspect that your efforts to keep them out are falling short, consider investing in a residential pest control plan that has a rodent control program included.
-No home should be without a pest control plan, especially one that tracks and remove rodents "before" they get in.
+No home should be without a pest control plan, especially one that tracks and removes rodents before they get in.
 Contact us today for more information.